-St Patrick is one of the most recognisable Catholic Saints, and alongside St Valentine is probably the most celebrated.
-Even those who do not hold strong religious convictions or practice a different faith are willing to indulge in revelry to celebrate his legend and deeds.
+St Patrick is one of the most recognisable Catholic Saints, and alongside St. Valentine is probably the most celebrated.
+Even those who do not hold strong religious convictions or practise a different faith are willing to indulge in revelry to celebrate his legend and deeds.

 It has been recorded that Patrick was brought over to Ireland and worked as slave labour on the native farms in a number of locations.
 He stayed in Ireland for over six years before escaping back to his homeland.
 He is thought to have come from a religious background and followed the path of God after his experiences in Ireland.
 He was soon made a Christian cleric and is thought to have visited much of mainland Europe before returning to the lands of his enslavement as a missionary.
 A few years later and Patrick was to become the first Bishop of Armagh.

 Much of the information we have about his life is not very reliable or detailed.
 We do know that he was instrumental in bringing the Christian faith to the Irish tribes.
 Through his efforts in Ireland, St. Patrick ensured that much of England and Scotland remained Christian nations after the Roman Empire collapsed.